 (b) If the RID data submittal method is .lse, the interval out-flow energy values provided for Settlement will have data submitted via the ERCOT specified file format as described in Section 7.15, Advanced Meter Interval Data File Format and Submission, below.

-7.14.6 ERCOT Processing of Meter Data for Unregistered Distributed Generation Out-flow Energy
+7.14.6 ERCOT Processing of Meter Data for Customers’ Unregistered Distributed Generation Out-flow Energy

-(1) ERCOT will process out-flow energy values for Settlement when data is submitted to ERCOT in accordance with Section 7.14.4, Transmittal of Out-flow Energy Data for Unregistered Distributed Generation, provided the DG is not registered as an SODG.
+(1) ERCOT will process out-flow energy values for Settlement when data is submitted to ERCOT in accordance with Section 7.14.4, Transmittal of Customers’ Out-flow Energy Data for Unregistered Distributed Generation, provided the DG is not registered as an SODG.

 (2) For a detailed description of the wholesale Settlement impact of Load reductions for out-flow energy values, see Protocol Sections 11.4.4.2, Load Reduction for Excess PhotoVoltaic and Wind Distributed Renewable Generation, and 11.4.4.3, Load Reduction for Excess from Other Distributed Generation.

-7.14.7 ERCOT Processing of Meter Data for Settlement Only Distribution Generator Out-flow Energy
+7.14.7 ERCOT Processing of Meter Data for Customers’ Settlement Only Distribution Generator Out-flow Energy

-(1) ERCOT will process out-flow energy values for Settlement of generation when data is submitted to ERCOT in accordance with Section 7.14.5, Transmittal of Out-flow Energy Data for Settlement Only Distribution Generators, above, provided the ERCOT registration process has been completed for the Resource Entity and the SODG.
+(1) ERCOT will process out-flow energy values for Settlement of generation when data is submitted to ERCOT in accordance with Section 7.14.5, Transmittal of Customers’ Out-flow Energy Data for Settlement Only Distribution Generators, above, provided the ERCOT registration process has been completed for the Resource Entity and the SODG.
 For more detailed information about the Resource registration process, Market Participants should contact their designated ERCOT Retail Account Manager.